SudheeraDasari/M2-EmbSys/Case Studies/password operated device control/README.md

 **RELAY**: It is the controlling unit drives an electrical drive and used as a switch to operate the particular device.

 **MICRO CONTROLLER**: The details set by the user are stored in microcontroller.As soon as the user enters the code, the microcontroller receives the signal and accordingly        controls the controlling section.

+**APPLICATIONS**
+* The user can control all the domestic appliances for exaple Light,Tv,Fan etc using different password.
+* It can be used at organizations to ensure authorized access to highly secured places.
+* Military and aerospace embedded software application.